OpenVPN/openvpn/doc/man-sections/tls-options.rst

 --dh file
-  File containing Diffie Hellman parameters in .pem format (required for ``--tls-server`` only).
+  File containing finite field Diffie Hellman parameters in .pem format (used by ``--tls-server`` only).

-  Set ``file`` to :code:`none` to disable Diffie Hellman key exchange (and use ECDH only).
+  Set ``file`` to :code:`none` to disable fine field Diffie Hellman key exchange (and to only use ECDH or newer hybrid key agreement algorithms like X25519MLKEM768 instead).
   Note that this requires peers to be using an SSL library that supports ECDH TLS cipher suites (e.g. OpenSSL 1.0.1+, or mbed TLS 2.0+).

-  Use ``openssl dhparam -out dh2048.pem 2048`` to generate 2048-bit DH parameters.
+Starting with 2.7.0, this is the same as not specifying ``--dh`` at all.

+  Diffie Hellman parameters can be generated using ``openssl dhparam -out dh2048.pem 2048`` but it is recommended to use ``none`` as finite field Diffie Hellman have been replaced by more modern variants like ECDH.

   Diffie Hellman parameters may be considered public.

 --ecdh-curve name
   Specify the curve to use for elliptic curve Diffie Hellman.
 Available